 Here are some possible reasons:

-Disconnected Drain Line
+- Disconnected Drain Line

-Clogged Drain Line
+- Clogged Drain Line

-Rust in Drain Pan
+- Rust in Drain Pan

-Malfunctioning Condensate Pump
+- Malfunctioning Condensate Pump

-Frozen Evaporator Coil
+- Frozen Evaporator Coil

-Dirty or Damaged Coil
+- Dirty or Damaged Coils

 ECM Air Conditioning, with its headquarters located in Boynton Beach, FL, provides air conditioning services within Palm Beach County, Broward County, Martin County, and St. Lucie County.
 If you’re looking to have a new HVAC system installed, we’re on-call and ready to assist you.
 So if you’re in need of an HVAC installation, don’t hesitate to contact us today to schedule an inspection!
 Our HVAC installation experts will check your ductwork, measure, check wire sizes, and more before making recommendations to ensure maximum efficiency and comfort.
 Call us at 561-295-1763 or contact our HVAC installation team online by clicking here.